AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/accordion.md

 * **Always show short description** - Select this option to display a short description even if the user does not hover over a component type.

 * **Help Text** - Help text consists of information or error messages about the component type.
 Help text is available by clicking the icon that appears above the component type.
-Click the icon to display help text above the component type in edit mode.You can also format the text that appears in the help text.
+Click the icon to display help text above the component type in edit mode.You can also format the text that appears in the help section.

 ### Accessibility {#accessibility}

 ![Accessibility tab](/help/adaptive-forms/assets/accordion_accessibility.png)

 Text for Screen Readers uses a Text-To-Speech (TTS) engine to convert information into speech.
 You can listen to information  through headphones or speakers.
 Various options are available for using the text for screen reader:
-* **Custom text**: Selecting this option displays the Custom Text dialog box.
+* **Custom text**: Select this option to use the custom text as a audio text.
+Selecting this option displays the Custom Text dialog box.
 You can add relevant information in the Custom Text dialog box.
 * **Description**: Select this option to use the description as a audio text.
 * **Title**: Select this option to use the title as a audio text.
 * **Name**: Select this option to use the name as a audio text.